madtank/bedrock-agents-chat-ui/README.md

 2. Set up Amazon Bedrock Agent
 - Create and configure your Bedrock Agent in the AWS Console
+- Enable the Memory feature in your Bedrock Agent:
+  - In the Amazon Bedrock console, navigate to your agent
+  - Click on "Edit"
+  - In the "Advanced settings" section, enable "Memory"
+  - Choose a supported foundation model (Claude 3 Sonnet, Claude 3 Haiku, etc.)
+  - Save your changes
-- Note down the Agent ID and other relevant configuration details
+- Note down the Agent ID and Agent Alias ID for configuration in this application

 ## Local Development